Construction process of rigid pavements

-Concrete roads also known as Rigid Pavements are the most preferred choice for engineers in terms of life of the roads because of their superior quality and strength.
+Concrete roads, also known as Rigid Pavements are the most preferred choice for engineers in terms of the life of the roads because of their superior quality and strength.
 The average life of concrete roads built properly as per codal provisions is more than 25 years.
-Concrete roads are able to withstand high traffic volume and heavy traffic loads because of its flexural strength.
+Concrete roads are able to withstand high traffic volume and heavy traffic loads because of their flexural strength.
 It provides one of the best quality roads for transportation.
 Although the overall cost of constructing and maintaining concrete roads over its design life is quite economical, it requires a high initial cost.
 All stages of constructing concrete roads demand the highest level of quality control to achieve design strength.

 Concrete roads in India are built as per provisions in IRC codes that are –

 1. IRC:15 -2002 - “Standard Specifications and Code of Practice for Construction of Concrete Roads”

 2. IRC: 61-1976 - “Guidelines for construction of concrete pavements in hot weather”

 3. IRC: 91-1985 - “Guidelines for construction of concrete pavements in cold weather”